 Control Summary: How audits of activity are generated and stored, and how alerts are triggered, reviewed, and responded to.

-For containers and Kubernetes: Set up tools that enable auditing Kubernetes events and general security issues.
+For cloud, containers and Kubernetes: Set up tools that enable auditing Kubernetes events and general security issues.
 Generate reports that show the general security state of infrastructure.

 System and communications protection